Braid group symmetries of Grassmannian cluster algebras: Grassmannian cluster algebras

 When $k=3$, Fomin and Pylyavskyy \cite{tensors} have proposed a description of the cluster combinatorics in terms of Kuperberg's basis of \emph{non-elliptic webs}.
-We review this description in Section~\ref{secn:Webs}, and prove its correctness for $\bbc[\tGr(3,9)]$ in Theorem~\ref{thm:GrThreeNine}. \end{example}
+We review this description in Section~\ref{secn:Webs}, and give strong evidence for its correctness for $\bbc[\tGr(3,9)]$ in Theorem~\ref{thm:GrThreeNine}. \end{example}